MSHI Capstone Project

 Internship or field experience related to health informatics

-- MSHI students are not able to participate in an internship/externship in the state of Maryland for the completion of the MSHI program.
+- MSHI students are not able to participate in an internship/externship in the state of Maryland and Nevada for the completion of the MSHI program.

 - An internship or field experience will involve the student working in a healthcare facility or organization in a role related to health informatics.
 The time required for the internship will be dependent upon the scope of the work and the approval of the project supervisor and MSHI Coordinator.